remjg/AMCtoOwncloud/README.md

 # AMCtoOwncloud
-*AMCtoOwncloud* is a *Nautilus script* that sends *[Auto Multiple Choice](http://auto-multiple-choice.net/)* (*AMC*) annotated sheets to *Owncloud/Nextcloud* and share them with students.
+*AMCtoOwncloud* is a *Nautilus script* that sends *[Auto Multiple Choice](http://auto-multiple-choice.net/)* (*AMC*) annotated papers to *Owncloud/Nextcloud* and share them with the corresponding students.

-Each quiz file is uploaded to a remote folder unique to the corresponding student:
+Each quiz file is uploaded to a remote folder unique to each student:

     /OWNCLOUD_FOLDER/Group/Surname - Name (Number) - Interros Maths/